 If you’ve read “Chapter XXI: The Big Day,” you know exactly what all of these names and lines mean!
 If you haven’t yet, I’ll give you a hint.
 There is a gift exchange in that chapter.
 Before I could write the chapter, I had to figure out who each character naturally gives something special to, and what that special something would be.

 The “Dog is Love” journal is for Book II: Miss Missy’s School Days.
 The first pages have questions, such as, “When is each subject taught?
 What time?
 What days?” and “What do the youngest students do all morning?”
 (The youngest students don’t go to classes, and they are dismissed at lunch time.)
 Unlike the gift exchange question that was specific, these questions are background questions.
 I had to answer them before I could start writing.
 It also has pages filled with research notes on armadillos, and the differences between crows and ravens.

 I made a new entry in that journal just the other day.
 I was reading the book by Mark Twain, and out of the blue my brain solved a nagging problem I was having about the ending of Book II.
 And I thought, I’d better write that down so I don’t forget!
 So I wrote it in the journal.

 Mark Twain’s journals are almost as famous as the books he wrote.
 People have written books about his notebooks!

-As a young man, Twain thought he could just remember everything he wanted to, but he couldn’t.
+As a young man, Twain thought he could just remember everything, but he couldn’t.
 So he started taking notes, but they weren’t detailed and didn’t help him remember what his thoughts had been.
-Finally, he began to make notes with more detail– but not every detail!
+Finally, he began to make notes with more detail–but not every detail!
 That’s where his imagination came in.

 Another author whose notebooks are very famous is Beatrix Potter.
 I think we may have to wait for another day to talk about her notebooks because it’s a long story.
 She wrote in code so that no one else could read them.
 It wasn’t until after she died that someone decoded them and discovered what she wrote!